axibase/atsd/rule-engine/workday-calendar.md

 The country name is specified as the [ISO-3166 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) country code.

-Each exception day in the calendar is classified with the `Holiday` or `Workday` type.
+Each exception in the list is classified as `Holiday` or `Workday`:

-The `Holiday` type is assigned when the regular working day becomes a non-working day based on observance.
-Conversely, a regular weekend day which is changed to a working day due to calendar optimizations is classified as a `Workday`.
+* The `Holiday` type is assigned when the regular working day becomes a non-working day based on observance.

-The `Description` field is optional.
+* A regular weekend day which is changed to a working day due to calendar optimizations is classified as a `Workday`.

-When loaded into the database from a JSON file, the calendar becomes accessible under the calendar key which is based on the file name excluding the `.json` extension.
+When loaded into the database, the calendar is accessible under the calendar key which is based on the file name excluding the `.json` extension.

 The calendar file can include days for any number of years.